Skip to main content

 )

-See the passthrough setting documentation for details on how to set passthrough data on automatically rendered serializers.
+See the passthrough documentation for how to set passthrough data on automatically rendered serializers.

-When flatten: true is included, the attributes of the returned object are flattened into the serialized results.
+When flatten: true is included, the attributes of the returned object get flattened into the parent:

 const UserSerializer = (user: User) =>